 2. Improve your employee experience

-Customers aren’t the only ones benefitting from effective CXM — employees do too.
+Customers aren’t the only ones benefiting from unified CXM — employees do, too.
 Having more positive customer experiences means dealing with fewer angry ones, resulting in more enjoyable employee interactions.

 A happier workforce leads to more trust, engagement, and productivity at work.